- 1. Elements that cause diseases during rainy season

 |17.
 Meat||Hot and easy to digest meat : Sheep, Meat roasted in an oven, Meat soup prepared by adding digestive spices like pepper||Fish and meat of other aquatic animals|

-Note: As per scriptures, even though consuming alcohol and meat is prohibited, they have been included in the table above to make the people consuming meat and alcohol aware of their harmful effects.
+Note: Meat and alcohol have been included in the table above to make the people aware of their effects.

 B. Fasting : Fasting should be done once in a week.
 If possible one should not consume anything throughout the day.
 If feeling hungry, one can eat salichyalahya (Popped rice grains).
 If this is not feasible, one can eat food prepared from baked grains or a light diet (salichyalahya, curry made from green gram etc.),during the fast.